danenders/pkedx/README.md

 * Supplements have been introduced that decrease IVs (-3).

 ### New Content
+* A few additional evolutions and Pokemon have been added, bringing Emerald's dex count to an even 400 available Pokemon!
 * Find a MOVE DELETER and special shops at the POKEMON LEAGUE SERVICES, located on the 2nd floor of every PokeCenter.
 * A 6th floor has been added to Lilycove's Department Store.
 * A Dojo has been added to Slateport City.
 Challenge the pupils of the STAT MASTERS to EV train your Pokemon.